xenharmonic-devs/sonic-weave/BUILTIN.md

 `divisions`, `equave`

 ### elevate
-Remove denominators and make the unison explicit in the current/given scale.
+Remove denominators and make the root explicit in the current/given scale.
 #### Parameters:

 `scale`